Guatemala Coffee and Culture

 The Atitlan growing region surrounds Lake Atitlan and three volcanic mountains.
 Its close proximity to the Pacific Ocean coupled with its high elevation of between 4,000 – 5900ft above sea level means the area is relatively free from diseases and pests and sees a high humidity level of around 75%.
 The water from Lake Atitlan is also often used for wet processing the coffee from the area.

 Fraijanes Plateau surrounds Guatemala City and the volcanic soil, high altitudes and high rainfall is ideal for the growth of coffee.
 Additionally, it’s close to Pacaya, one of the most active volcanoes in Guatemala which erupts every so often and provides the soil with a mineral boost.

 Highland Huehuetenango is another one of the regions volcanic areas and the highest and driest coffee producing area.
 The region sees hot winds that blow from Mexico’s Tehuantepec plain, so the region is protected from frost which allows for Guatemalan coffee beans to be grown at extremely high altitudes of up to 6,500ft.

 Guatemalan coffee processing

-Wet processing tends to be the normal method in Guatemala which is due to the abundance of water in the country, allowing for mills to be placed virtually anywhere.
+Wet processing tends to be the normal method in Guatemala coffee production which is due to the abundance of water in the country, allowing for mills to be placed virtually anywhere.
 The high humidity levels of the country also means that the dry process doesn’t tend to be that effective either, so wet process is the safer bet.
 This processing method is often preferred by many as it highlights the natural acidity and produces a cleaner taste.